CODE SECURITY

 Code Execution: Attackers can execute arbitrary commands, potentially taking control of the system.

-Data Breach: Sensitive information, such as passwords, browsing history, or financial data, could be exposed.
+Data Breach: Sensitive information, such as passwords, Browse history, or financial data, could be exposed.

 Device Compromise: Exploitation could allow attackers to install malware, mine cryptocurrencies, or spread ransomware.